needle-mirror/com.unity.burst/Documentation~/Burst.md

 - Unsafe code, pointers manipulation...etc.
 - Instance methods of structs
 - By ref/out parameters
-- Calling an icall/internal function
+- DllImport and internal calls
 - Limited support for `throw` expressions, assuming simple throw patterns (e.g `throw new ArgumentException("Invalid argument")`).
 In that case, we will try to extract the static string exception message to include it in the generated code.
 - Some special IL opcodes like `cpblk`, `initblk`, `sizeof`
 - Loading from static readonly fields

 Burst does not support:

-- DllImport or `calli` (This should be supported in a future version)
+- The `calli` instruction (This should be supported in a future version)
 - `catch`
 - `try`/`finally` (which will come at some point)
 - `foreach` as it is requiring `try`/`finally` (This should be supported in a future version)
-- Loading from non readonly static fields or storing to static fields
+- Storing to static fields
-- Any methods related to managed objects (e.g array access...etc.)
+- Any methods related to managed objects (e.g string methods...etc.)

 ### Intrinsics